 Have you noticed audio or sound not working after the windows 10 update?
 Having no audio from your computer’s or laptop’s speaker is a common problem.
-Several uses report while playing video or music can’t hear audio on the laptop, or there is no sound from the speakers, especially after Windows 10 update.
-And the main reason for this issue is the audio driver is outdated, corrupted or not compatible with the current windows 10 version 1909.
+Several users report while playing video or music can’t hear audio on the laptop, or there is no sound from the speakers, especially after Windows 10 update.
+And the main reason for this issue is the audio driver is outdated, corrupted or not compatible with the current windows 10 version 21H2.

 No Sound after Windows 10 update

-If you are also noticed Windows 10 audio no longer working after installing the latest patch updates, quick and easy solutions apply to fix your sound on Windows 10.
+If you are also noticed Windows 10 audio is no longer working after installing the latest patch updates, quick and easy solutions apply to fix your sound on Windows 10.